Satyananda Stokes: Apple Farming

+Conversion to Hinduism

 This happy idyll was shattered with the loss of his son Tara to amoebic dysentery.
 In 1932, Samuel converted to Hinduism, taking the name "Satyananda" while his wife Agnes changed her name to "Priyadevi".
 Stokes' decision to convert to Hinduism was difficult for his wife Agnes, as it led to estrangement from her family.

+Indian independence movement

 Stokes had a strong sense of social justice and later became active in India's freedom struggle for independence from Great Britain.
 Stokes had the rare honour of being the only American to become a member of the All India Congress Committee (AICC) of the Indian National Congress.
 Along with Lala Lajpat Rai, he represented Punjab.
 He was the only non-Indian to sign the Congress manifesto in 1921, calling upon Indians to quit government service.
 He was jailed for sedition and for promoting hatred against the British government in 1921, becoming the only American to become a political prisoner of Great Britain in the freedom struggle.
 On Stokes’ arrest, Mahatma Gandhi wrote: "That he (Stokes) should feel with and like an Indian, share his sorrows and throw himself into the struggle, has proved too much for the government.
 To leave him free to criticise the government was intolerable, so his white skin has proved no protection for him…"

 Samuel died on 14 May 1946 after an extended illness shortly before Indian independence.